jvanderaa/nornir-nautobot/docs/inventory/inventory.md

 ### filter_parameters

 The filtering parameters provided as a dictionary of key/value pairs.
 The keys should match parameters of DCIM Devices API endpoint.
 To test the parameters it is recommended to use the API docs (linked at the bottom of Nautobot) to help identify appropriate filter parameters.

+## Getting Started with the Examples

+You can test out this without installing into your own system following these steps to test yourself.

+### Requirements

+* Docker
+* Python Invoke (`pip install invoke`)

+### Building the Docker container and executing

+1. Execute `invoke build` to build a container
+2. Execute `invoke cli` to enter into the bash shell

 [Home](../index.md)